top of page

 If you experience sudden worsening of symptoms, severe pain, or signs of infection, contact your healthcare provider immediately.

 A pelvic floor physiotherapist is highly recommended for individuals experiencing severe pain, particularly during intercourse or tampon insertion.
-Such discomfort can often indicate underlying issues that may require a more comprehensive approach to treatment.
+Such discomfort can often indicate underlying issues that may require a more comprehensive approach to treatment, like an internal assessment of tension around the vaginal walls.

 Signature of author